 Premier League final day 2023: Fixtures, relegation battle and how to watch

-A nine-month Premier League season punctuated by the Qatar World Cup comes to an end this weekend, with all eyes on the battle to avoid relegation.
+A nine-month Premier League season punctuated by the Qatar World Cup comes to an end on Sunday, with all eyes on the battle to avoid relegation.

 Manchester City have already sealed a third consecutive league title, confirmed by Arsenal’s defeat at Nottingham Forest last Saturday.